mdedwards/mdeGranular/README.md

 ## Compilation

 Github actions should now take care of compilations (many thanks to the brilliant René-Maurice Hanne for this!).
-However if you want to use XCode yourself on a Mac, keep reading.

-To compile for MaxMSP on OSX you'll need XCode and the most recent MaxSDK from [github](https://github.com/Cycling74/max-sdk)
+However if you want to use XCode yourself on a Mac, you'll need XCode and the most recent MaxSDK from [github](https://github.com/Cycling74/max-sdk)

 Michael Edwards, March 9th 2020